Charter Communications, Inc. research snapshot

 Munger risk inversion

-The thesis fails if broadband becomes a price war, if mobile does not improve retention economics, if the Cox deal adds leverage without enough synergy, or if capital spending stays high while customer relationships decline.
+The thesis fails if broadband becomes a price war, if mobile does not improve retention economics, if the Cox deal adds leverage without enough synergy, or if capital spending stays high while customer relationships decline and debt markets tighten.

 Management

-Chris Winfrey is trying to reposition Charter around better service, converged broadband and mobile, network upgrades, rural expansion, and Cox integration.
+Chris Winfrey is trying to reposition Charter around network evolution, converged broadband and mobile, rural expansion, and Cox integration while buying back stock and debt.
 The management test is whether these moves protect cash flow without overloading the balance sheet.

 Industry trend

 Data demand keeps rising, which supports broadband value, but the industry is no longer a simple cable monopoly story.
-Fiber, fixed wireless, streaming substitution, and mobile convergence are changing pricing power and customer acquisition costs.
+Fiber, fixed wireless, streaming substitution, mobile convergence, and possible consolidation with players such as Comcast are changing pricing power and customer acquisition costs.

 Valuation and margin of safety